JohanLarsson/PublicApiAnalyzer/README.md

 [![codecov.io](http://codecov.io/github/DotNetAnalyzers/PublicApiAnalyzer/coverage.svg?branch=master)](http://codecov.io/github/DotNetAnalyzers/PublicApiAnalyzer?branch=master)

-The purpose of this analyzer is to write the public API to two text files, PublicAPI.Unshipped.txt and PublicAPI.Shipped.txt.
+The purpose of this analyzer is to write the public API to two text files, **PublicAPI.Unshipped.txt** and **PublicAPI.Shipped.txt**.
 Add the files to source control to keep track of how the API evolves.

 ## Using Public API Analyzer